Ekaterina Kurakova: 2023–2024 season

 A couple months later, Kurakova announced that she had moved to France and that Florent Amodio had become her new coach.
 Regarding the change, she said, "I’m very grateful to Italy and all the people for all the experience that I received there.
 It made me grow up a lot!
 There have been many small and slightly bigger changes during the past two years.
 I’m grateful to my ex coaches for all what we came through together!
 But it’s time for one of the biggest changes in my life!
 It’s new Page of my Life!
 Of course it’s stressful for now but I’m filled with hope."
+Kurakova later further opened up about her decision to work with Amodio, sharing, "I have to admit, Florent Amodio came to me at the right moment and he is the man who is behind me.
+He was with me in my worst period.
+When I started to work with him, he never gave up on me.
+I actually met him very early in my career.
+He asked me if I wanted to work with him already after my very first Worlds, but then I already had a team with Lorenzo...
+After Europeans, when I missed the free skate at Europeans, he texted me and asked me how I am and told me, ‘remember, this is just skating, not your whole life.’
+And I was like, ‘no, it is my life.’
+And he said, ‘it’s your life, but still, it’s just skating, and you are wonderful no matter what.’
+And people like me, we see it and we remember this.
+So he just supports me, and I actually need a person who’s gonna adjust for me no matter what.
+And he’s the person with the biggest heart, a very crazy, amazing man."